Professor James Der Derian

 Jairus is an associate professor of political science at the University of Hawaii and Director of the Center for Futures Studies.
 His research focuses on the relationship between technology and global politics, specifically the transformative effects of disruptive technologies and the ways technical innovations can undermine political order and challenge governance systems.
 He is interested in the ways war continues to expand, bringing an ever greater collection of participants and technologies into the gravitational pull of violent conflict.
 Jairus is co-editing the Project Q e-book on the societal, strategic and ethical implications of a quantum revolution in computing, communications and artificial intelligence.

-Dr Frank Smith
+Professor Frank Smith

-Frank is a Senior Lecturer with the Centre for International Security Studies and the Department of Government and International Relations at the University of Sydney and co-founder of the Sydney Cybersecurity Network.
+Frank is a member of the Centre for International Security Studies and the Department of Government and International Relations at the University of Sydney and co-founder of the Sydney Cybersecurity Network.
 He is currently based in the United States, where he is Professor in the Strategic and Operational Research Department and Director of the Cyber and Innovation Policy Institute at the U.S. Naval War College.
 Previously, he was a research fellow with the Griffith Asia Institute and a pre-doctoral fellow with the Center for International Security and Cooperation at Stanford University.
 He has a PhD in political science and a BS in biological chemistry, both from the University of Chicago.
 Frank is co-editing the Project Q e-book on the societal, strategic and ethical implications of a quantum revolution in computing, communications and artificial intelligence.

 Professor Alexander Wendt